-As Lord Sugar's assistant on The Apprentice, Baroness Karren Brady of Knightsbridge CBE is probably best known as 'the first woman in football' after becoming Managing Director of Birmingham City FC at only 23 years old and turning the club's fortunes around.
+As Lord Sugar's aide on The Apprentice, Baroness Karren Brady of Knightsbridge CBE is probably best known as 'the first woman in football' after becoming Managing Director of Birmingham City FC at only 23 years old and turning the club's fortunes around.

 In her first year at the helm, the club recorded a financial trading profit.
 In 1996 the Club made an overall profit for the first time in modern history and in February 1997 the Club launched on the Stock Market valued at the time of float at £25M; she was the youngest Managing Director of a PLC in the UK.